This post may contain affiliate links. Please read our disclosure policy.

 It is almost like they are teaching themselves how to study and how to dig deeper into everything that they learn.

-Instead of just learning “for a test” or “For the moment” and instead of memorizing, these kids learn how to figure out WHY this works the way it does.
+Instead of just learning “for a test” or “for the moment” instead of memorizing, these kids learn how to figure out WHY this works the way it does.
 They want to deepen their knowledge about subjects and topics.
 They are connecting the dots and finding the relationships between things.

 Are your interests passed onto your child?

 I wondered this myself since my husband loves football, but he also is really interested in Mustangs.
-However, Beau has no interested in sports but loves cars.
+However, Beau doesn’t have as much of an interest in sports, but he could learn about cars all day long.
 Mustangs aren’t on the top of Beau’s “car list,” so this showed me that while they share an interest, it wasn’t developed because of his dad’s interests.

 On the other hand, my dad (Beau’s grandfather) is exactly like Beau in this way.